aviaryan/awesome-no-login-web-apps/README.md

 * [Muki](https://muki.io) - WebAudio-based chiptune & MIDI player, with a nice collection of video game music.
 * [MusixHub](http://www.musixhub.com) - Play artists and albums video songs online, powered by YouTube.
 * [plug.dj](https://plug.dj/) - Listen to thousands of DJs, powered by YouTube, sign-in required to become a DJ.
-* [Jango Radio](https://jango.com/) - Free internet radio, listen to hundreds of genre stations or create your own with your favorite music.
+* [Jango Radio](https://jango.com/) - Free Internet radio, listen to hundreds of genre stations or create your own with your favorite music.
-* [MusicPleer](http://musicpleer.cc/) - Stream or download your favourite songs without any hassle.
+* [MusicPleer](http://musicpleer.cc/) - Stream or download your favorite songs without any hassle.

 ### Graphics, Image and Design